-The PFA’s annual conference provides the platform for members to start thinking about, and planning for, a life after football.
+The PFA Charity’s annual conference provides the platform for members to start thinking about, and planning for, a life after football.
 Here’s the full lowdown on this year’s event

 At first glance, the 40 or so men milling around a meeting room on the first floor of a hotel might pass as delegates at just another sales conference on just another Monday morning.
 But a closer look at the assembled throng, and more than a smattering of muscle fit t-shirts, zero fade haircuts and sleeve tattoos alongside the shirts and ties, hints at a different conference crowd than that usually seen at the Leicester Marriott.

 However, sales is the name of the game here today – for footballers looking to sell themselves to managers whose focus is on overheads rather than overhead kicks, balance sheets rather than clean sheets.